sadmannn/happy-bday-shehooo/overview.md

    - Response: "Your smile is my favorite thing in the world! 🥰"
    - Features: Stores response locally

+8. "What's something small I do that makes you fall in love with me all over again?"
+   - Type: Text Input
+   - Response: "I'll always do that for you because I love seeing you fall for me over and over again! ❤️"
+   - Features: Stores response locally

-8. "Do you know how hard it is for me to stop staring at you?"
+9. "Do you know how hard it is for me to stop staring at you?"
    - Type: Yes/No
    - Responses:
      - Yes: "It's because you're absolutely mesmerizing."
      - No: "Liar!
 You know I can't take my eyes off you!"

-9. "Do you think that I am not enough for you?"
+10. "Do you think that I am not enough for you?"
     - Type: Force-Yes
     - Response: "Just kidding babe.. i love you hehe"

-10. "What's your favorite thing about me?
+11. "What's your favorite thing about me?
 You can't say everything!"
     - Type: Text Input
     - Response: "Aww, you're making me blush! 😊"
     - Features: Stores response locally

-11. "Can you guess how many times I've thought about you today?"
+12. "Can you guess how many times I've thought about you today?"
     - Type: Multiple Choice
     - Options: ["10 times", "50 times", "1000 times", "Unlimited"]
     - Correct Answer: "Unlimited"